Puppet Combo: Developing

 In 2018, Puppet Combo developed and released Nun Massacre, a 32-bit stealth survival horror game in which the protagonist, Mrs. McDonnell, must escape from a run-down Catholic boarding school and avoid a knife-wielding killer nun, all while figuring out the mystery of the school.
-Its lo-fi graphics were inspired by cathode-ray tube televisions, PlayStation games, and VHS tracking.
+It has options to make its graphics resemble cathode-ray tube televisions and VHS tracking; Zoey Handley of Destructoid praised it as "a PS1 game that didn't exist but would have been awesome if it did".
 Nun Massacre was released for PlayStation 4, PlayStation 5, Nintendo Switch, and iOS in March 2022, when a difficulty option was added to the game.
 The game received mostly positive reviews from critics.
-Also in 2018, Feed Me, Billy!, a psychological horror game about a serial killer who must feed the hole in his closet with the bodies of his victims, was released by Puppet Combo through Patreon.
+Feed Me, Billy!, a psychological horror game about a serial killer who must feed the hole in his closet with the bodies of his victims, was released by Puppet Combo later that year through Patreon.
 Vice's Michael Siebert deemed its gameplay "psychologically disturbed", "simple", and "repetitive", with mechanics that "belie a dreary and upsetting world", and Lewis Gordon of The Verge called it "gruesome pulp horror".
+Their game Night Shift was also released in 2018, with a film adaptation of the game directed and written by Cocuzza in post-production as of April 2025 and scheduled to be released in October 2025.
 In April 2019, Puppet Combo released The Glass Staircase on PC through Itch.io.
 It is a survival horror game about a group of young women in the early 1900s who are kept in a mysterious treatment facility and was inspired by PlayStation 2 games and Italian horror films.